 All Critics (38)

 It makes the viewer uncomfortable, too -- but it's unquestionably honest, like so much of Hip-Hop.

 A big, wet, sloppy valentine to hip-hop's power to give voice to the voiceless.

 First-time director Matt Ruskin is a skilled documentarian; he releases information gradually so the narrative develops in an organic fashion that is consistently engaging.

 The film meanders, sidetracks, and frustrates -- few of the rap songs, some of them boasting wildly inspired couplets, are shown and heard in their entirety.

 Dramatically, the movie lacks motion -- the kids don't seem a lot better off at the end -- and the point of the program escapes me.
 These kids badly need an education.

-Audience Reviews for The Hip Hop Project
+There are no featured reviews for The Hip Hop Project at this time.